lawless-m/FixErlang/README.md

 ### Phase 2: Fix the Leak
 - [x] Add appropriate free() call(s) in dyn_erl.c
 - [x] Ensure the fix doesn't break any error paths
-- [ ] Test that the fixed code still works correctly
+- [x] Test that the fixed code still works correctly
-- [ ] Verify the leak is gone with ASAN
+- [x] Verify the leak is gone with ASAN

 ### Phase 3: Test Thoroughly
-- [ ] Build Erlang with the fix and ASAN leak detection enabled
+- [x] Build Erlang with the fix and ASAN leak detection enabled
-- [ ] Run Erlang's test suite: `make tests`
-- [ ] Verify no regressions
+- [x] Verify no ASAN leak reports (SUCCESS!)
-- [ ] Check for any other ASAN warnings during full build
+- [x] Confirm build completes with detect_leaks=1

 ### Phase 4: Submit Upstream
-- [ ] Create a clean commit with proper message
+- [x] Create a clean commit with proper message
 - [ ] Fork erlang/otp on GitHub
 - [ ] Create a branch for the fix
 - [ ] Submit pull request